 Standing on the shores of Lake Titicaca, the largest high-altitude body of water on the planet, it’s not hard to understand why Andean people believe this lake to be the birthplace of the sun.
 At 3,812 metres above sea level, it’s thought to be physically close to the Gods and its sapphire-blue waters and the surrounding ring of ice-speckled mountains give the area a truly mystical quality.

 While the lake lies across the border between Bolivia and Peru, visit from the latter country, where a boat trip from Puno will take you out to see the remarkable floating islands made from reeds that the indigenous Uros began constructing centuries ago.
-Alternatively, take a tour to and stop overnight on Isla Taquile and learn about the indignous Aymara culture and their ancient tradition of weaving.
+Alternatively, take a tour and stop overnight on Isla Taquile and learn about the indigenous Aymara culture and their ancient tradition of weaving.

 8. Trek through the Amazon Jungle

 The vast ecosystem of the Amazon is home to over 40,000 tropical plant species and is one of the last refuges on the planet for a wide range of rare wildlife, including pink river dolphins and jaguars.
 It’s easily one of the most exciting places to visit in South America and exploring by foot or boat are the best ways to get under the skin of this, the world’s largest rainforest.

 Popular entry points into the Amazon include Manaus (Brazil), Coca (Ecuador) Rurrenabaque (Bolivia) and Iquitos (Peru).
 Whichever corner you visit, your stay can involve sleeping in magical and remote jungle lodges tucked away in the depths of the rainforest.
 The price of accommodation ranges from $35 – $110 USD per night – all depending on how luxurious you want your stay to be.

 9. Discover the rhythms of Rio de Janeiro